alexfdealmeida/git-script-kit/README.md

 Every script follows a structured design with four core methods:

-- `gskConstants` - Loads configurations and internal variables
+- `gskConstants` - Loads configurations and internal variables.
-- `gskHelp` - Displays documentation, parameters, and usage examples
+- `gskHelp` - Displays documentation, parameters, and usage examples.
-- `gskValidate` - Performs input validation and pre-condition checks
+- `gskValidate` - Performs input validation and pre-condition checks.
-- `gskExec` - Contains the main execution logic
+- `gskExec` - Contains the main execution logic.

 The internal project structure is organized into folders based on purpose and audience: